tillbiskup/evedata/docs/architecture.rst

 data module
 ~~~~~~~~~~~

-Data are organised in "datasets" within HDF5, and the ``evefile.data`` module provides the relevant entities to describe these datasets.
-Although currently (as of 06/2024, eve version 2.1) neither average nor interval detector channels save the individual data points, at least the former is a clear need of the engineers/scientists.
+Data are organised in "datasets" within HDF5, and the :mod:`data <evedata.evefile.entities.data>` module provides the relevant entities to describe these datasets.
+Although currently (as of 08/2024, eve version 2.1) neither average nor interval detector channels save the individual data points, at least the former is a clear need of the engineers/scientists.
 Hence, the data model already respects this use case.
 As per position (count) there can be a variable number of measured points, the resulting array is no longer rectangular, but a "ragged array".
 While storing such arrays is possible directly in HDF5, the implementation within evedata is entirely independent of the actual representation in the eveH5 file.

 .. _fig-uml_evedata-evefile.data: